During the first two weeks of April, 2005, an Explorers Club

 Subsistence and Economic Sustainability (MATSES),

-a non-profit
+a nonprofit

-organization that is providing aid to Amazon native tribes in order
+association that is providing aid to Amazon native tribes in order

 that they can conserve both their traditions and territory in a free and